 - The Trust Board will ensure that the Audit Committee has sufficient resources to carry out its duties.

 3. Composition of Committee and Selection of Members

-- The Audit Committee shall consist of at least three independent members.
+- The Audit Committee shall consist of at least three independent members (as defined in New York State Not-for-Profit Corporation Law, Section 102).
 The Trust Board Chair in consultation with the Board will appoint the Audit Committee members and the Audit Committee chair.
 In the event the Board has less than three independent members, the Board Chair in consultation with the Board may appoint non-independent members to the Audit Committee provided the independent members constitute a majority of members of the Committee

 - Audit Committee members shall be prohibited from being an employee of the Trust or an immediate family member of an employee of the Trust.
 In addition, audit committee members shall not engage in any private business transactions with the Trust or receive compensation from any private entity that has material business relationships with the Trust, or be an immediate family member of an individual that engages in private business transactions with the Trust or receives compensation from an entity that has material business relationships with the Trust.

 - All members on the Audit Committee shall possess the necessary skills to understand the duties and functions of the Audit Committee.